New sloth Encounters in the United States are available around the country to satisfy those sloth cravings.

-We found some new sloth exhibits from Arizona, Montana, Michigan, South Carolina, Kentucky, DC, and even Hawaii.
+We found some new sloth Encounters near you from Arizona, Montana, Michigan, South Carolina, Kentucky, DC, and even Hawaii.

 Most of these are smaller zoos, but they offer quite a bit to educate and entertain you.

-Maybe one of these new sloth exhibits is near you.
+Maybe one of these new sloth Encounters is near you.
 For the whole list of sloth encounters check out our post 40 States to See a Sloth in the United States.

 So well, in fact, that a little l’amour began between her and Sid and resulted in a new sloth baby being born to them on July 25 or 26, 2019.